dotnet/fsharp/docs/lsp.md

 New VS extension that will be backed by the LSP server.
 It should mostly contain plumbing to connect LSP to the editor and CPS.

-> Is there a library available to simplify some of this?

-> Will we be able to build this on top of the new VisualStudio.Extensibility?
+We should build on new [VisualStudio.Extensibility](https://github.com/microsoft/VSExtensibility/) model to run the extension out-of-process.
+It can also directly connect native VS LSP directly to our server which we can host directly in the extension.

+We might need a wrapper C# project because the new extensibility model relies on source generation.

+We should be able to load project information via [ProjectQuery API](https://github.com/microsoft/VSExtensibility/tree/main/New_Extensibility_Model/Samples/VSProjectQueryAPISample) to which we can also subscribe for changes.

-It should be able to run side by side with the current extension gradually take over the functionality we will add to LSP.
+The new extension should be able to run side by side with the current and extension gradually take over the functionality we will add to LSP.

-Depending on the extensibility model we will either use the FsLSPServer executable or just load the library directly.
+If there is any missing functionality in any of these, we might need to supplement it from our current MEF extension and connect from it to the new one.

 ### FCS